Anusha-Vivekanand/Spring2024Capstone/README.md

 # Spring2024Capstone
 Repository for Spring Capstone project

-**Home Credit Default Risk Analysis** </br>
+# **Home Credit Default Risk Analysis** </br>
-This repository contains a combination of both R (.rmd) and Python (.ipynb) files, Exploratory Data Analysis done in R and Modelling done in python to explore both R and Python for this project.
+This repository contains a combination of both R (.rmd) and Python (.ipynb) files, Exploratory Data Analysis done in R and Modelling done in python to explore both R and Python for for this data set.

 # **Table of Contents**
 ### [Summary of business problem and project objective](#summary-of-business-problem-and-project-objective) </br>